faryabib/faryabib.github.io/index.md

 + Ben Kahn and Rohan Alur joined the lab for their independent studies in February 2017.
 Welcome Ben and Rohan.

-+ The lab received the Cooper Scholar Fund from the [Abramson Cancer Center's](https://www.pennmedicine.org/cancer).
++ The lab received the Cooper Scholar Award from the [Abramson Cancer Center's](https://www.pennmedicine.org/cancer).

 + Our Penn Epigenetics Pilot Grant was renewed till 2018.
 Thanks [The PENN Epigenetics Institute](https://hosting.med.upenn.edu/epigenetics/)!